 MCBH Exchange and Commissary

 The average 3 bedroom 2 bath house from what I've seen, will run you 15-25% LESS in Ewa than in Town or East Oahu.
 That is why you might want to check it out.
 Spend the night in Ewa and drive into town, then drive back to Ewa at 5pm.
-Wow.
-It's brutal.
-The 15 mile drive can take over an hour.
+The commute from the Airport is brutal so need to really research that.

 Disney's Aulani Hotel.
-It's located in Ko'olina (Kapolei) about 35-45 min from Waikiki and it is located in Lagoon beach 1 of Ko'olina.
-The lagoons are ideal for little kids.
-They shaped the lagoons in such a way that there is no significant shore-break.
-It's $12 an hour to park unless you can validate by buying something in the store or dining there.
-It's really a nice place but pricey at over $300 a night.
+It's located in Ko'olina (Kapolei) about 35-45 min from Waikiki (non rush hour) and it is located in Lagoon beach 1 of Ko'olina.
+There’s a gorgeous walking path along the water that connects all the lagoons on this path.
+Aulani is a really a nice place to stay but pricey at over $300 a night.
 They couldn't really give me any military rates in person so better to call.

-If you have little kids you are better off going to the Ko'olina lagoons at Kapolei near the hotels.
-There is a man made reef break that calms the shore break.
-It's located just behind the Ko'olina resorts and Marriott. http://www.best-of-oahu.com/Ko-Olina-Oahu.html
+There are 4 lagoons in Ko’olina with minimal-no parking.
+There is a man made reef break that calms the shore break and is great for kids.
+It's located just behind the Ko'olina resorts and Marriott at Lagoon’s 1-3. http://www.best-of-oahu.com/Ko-Olina-Oahu.html

 KAMAKANA ALI'I MALL.
 Here's the new Mall in Kapolei.
 Just opened November 2016.
-Kapolei is opening new stores everyday and slated to be the second biggest city after Honolulu. http://www.kamakanaalii.com/
+Kapolei is opening new stores everyday and slated to be the second largest city after Honolulu. http://www.kamakanaalii.com/

-Thinking of living in Hawaii Kai?
-It's 6 miles to the freeway on ramp.
-There is only one way in and one way out.
-The traffic starts at 6:30am and is heavy to University until 8:30am.
+It's a 6 mile drive of lights to the H1 freeway on-ramp.
+There is only one way in and one way out on Kalanianaole.
+The traffic starts at 6:30am, town bound, and is very heavy to University until 8:30am.
 In the afternoon 4:00-6:30 pm.
-Some people have sold their house in Hawaii Kai to move into town due to the congestion.
+Some people have sold their house in Hawaii Kai to move into town due to the congestion on Kalanianaole.

-The pluses are it is the only "harbor" life on the island.
-It's water living there.
-People take their boats to Safeway and Costco across the water to shop and then out to sea.
+It is the only "harbor" life on the island.
+It's water living in Hawaii Kai and people love it.
+Residents take their boats to Safeway and Costco across the water to shop and then out to sea.
 Also Hanauma bay and crater hike are 5 min away.
 Once you get a Hawaii DL you can go to Hanauma bay for free and only watch the video once a year as a resident. https://en.m.wikipedia.org/wiki/Hawaii_Kai,_Hawaii

 Kaimuki.
-If you want to go to public schools, Kalani High school is supposed to be one of the top best public HS in the state.
+If you want to go to public schools, Kalani High school is supposed to be one of the top 3 best public HS in the state.
 Housing in Kaimuki is where the boundaries are for Kalani HS.
-It's about $1M for 1300 sq ft to buy in Kaimuki but it puts you in town in 7 min!
-It is an older neighborhood and sometimes "dumpy" but you can get a classic Hawaii type living space but it may be in the basement of someone's house.
+It's about $1M for 1300 sq ft to buy in Kaimuki but the location to town in 7 min is amazing!
+It is an older neighborhood and sometimes "dumpy" but you can get a classic Hawaii type living space.
+Don’t be surprised it may be in the basement of someone's house.
 It's called "Ohana" living or multigenerational.
 It's a very popular area due to it's location to the city and it's next to Diamond Head.

 Manoa or Makiki.